ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 For example, an enterprise-grade HSM in a large multi-tenant cloud service could host TLS keys fronting multiple un-related web domains.
 Providing evidence for attesting attributes of any one of the keys would involve a Presenter that could potentially access any of the hosted keys.
-In such a case, private violations could occur if the Presenter was to disclose information that does not relate to the subject key.
+In such a case, privacy violations could occur if the Presenter was to disclose information that does not relate to the subject key.

 Implementers SHOULD be careful to avoid over-disclosure of information, for example by authenticating the Presenter as described in {{sec-cons-auth-the-presenter}} and only returning results for keys and environments for which it is authorized.
 In absence of an existing mechanism for authenticating and authorizing administrative connections to the HSM, the attestation request MAY be authenticated by embedding the TbsPkixEvidence of the request inside a PkixEvidence signed with a certificate belonging to the Presenter.